apache/sling-old-svn-mirror/microsling/microsling-core/README.txt

 I'm currently using revision 583722 for my tests.

+3) Build the sling-api

+  cd sling/sling-api
+  mvn clean install

+4) Run the microsling tests:

+  cd sling/microsling/microsling-core
+  mvn clean install

+Builds microsling and runs the unit and integration tests.

-3) Build and run this webapp:
+5) Build and run this webapp:

-  mvn clean package jetty:run
+  mvn clean jetty:run

 Which should say "Started SelectChannelConnector@0.0.0.0:8080" once the build is done.

-4) Connect to http://localhost:8080/ which should return a page saying "Microsling homepage".
+6) Connect to http://localhost:8080/ which should return a page saying "Microsling homepage".
 That page contains instructions for playing with Microsling.